I haven’t heard about the Whole30 for a really long time, but apparently it’s still really popular.

 Dallas is a functional medicine practitioner, a sports nutritionist, and a PT.
 He also apparently has a degree in anatomy and physiology from Andrews University.

 To be certified in functional medicine requires only money and 15 days-worth of modular study.
 Functional medicine is widely known for its support of homeopathy, anti-vaccine sentiment, and detoxes, aka pseudoscientific quackery.

 The Sports Nutritionist designation, or CISSN, is a fabulous adjunct to a degree in nutrition, which Dallas doesn’t have.
 Instead, he wrote a 200-question exam and got at least 70%, to be awarded this title.
-So he has no legitimate, science-based background in nutrition beyond a 200-question exam.
+When he wrote Whole30, he didn’t seem to have a science-based background in nutrition beyond a 200-question exam.

 Melissa has her CISSN, a whole lot of media experience, and her Masters of Science in Health and Nutrition Education from Hawthorne University.
 That sounds amazing, until you realize that Hawthorne University is an online, unaccredited program.

-It’s shocking but not surprising in the least when the public goes nuts for diet books written by weakly-qualified, non-nutrition professionals.
-Why wouldn’t they?
+It’s shocking but not surprising in the least when the public goes nuts for diet books written by just anyone.